meleu/RetroPie-joystick-selection/README.md

 - compile jslist.c and put the executable in `$HOME/bin` directory.
 - put input_selection.sh in `$HOME/bin` directory.
 - certifies that `$HOME/bin` is in your PATH.
+- create a symbolic link to `$HOME/bin/input_selection.sh` named `$HOME/RetroPie/retropiemenu/input_selection.sh`.
+This will add input_selection to your RetroPie menu in emulationstation.